Underwriting: The Lender`s Critical Risk Assessment Explained

 Frequently Asked Questions

-A pre-qualification is a preliminary, non-binding assessment of what you might afford based on self-reported information.
-A pre-approval is a more in-depth process where the lender verifies your financial documents and performs a credit check, resulting in a conditional commitment for a specific loan amount.
-A pre-approval carries much more weight when making an offer on a home.
+A pre-qualification is a preliminary, informal assessment based on information you provide, giving you a rough estimate of what you might borrow.
+A pre-approval is a more in-depth process where the lender verifies your financial information and performs a credit check, resulting in a conditional commitment for a specific loan amount, which makes you a stronger buyer.